 6. RESPONSIBILITIES.
 System managers, program managers, personnel employees, procurement employees, attorneys/advisors, and disclosure personnel shall be knowledgeable about the provisions and requirements of the Act.
 All other Department personnel and contractors shall be aware of their responsibilities to protect Privacy Act records.

 b.
-The Deputy Assistant Secretary for Privacy, Transparency and Records (DASPTR) shall serve as the principal advisor to the ASM/CFO in his role as Chief Privacy and Civil Liberties Officer for the Department.
+The Deputy Assistant Secretary for Privacy, Transparency, and Records (DASPTR) shall serve as the principal advisor to the ASM in his or her role as Chief Privacy and Civil Liberties Officer for the Department.
 The DASPTR shall approve, subject to Treasury Directive (TD) 28-01, the notices and regulations required to be published by the Privacy Act of 1974.
 The DASPTR shall also submit reports on new or altered systems of records notices to the Office of Management and Budget (OMB) and Congress when required by Section (r) of the Privacy Act.
 This includes the authority to ratify, where necessary, any such notice or regulation previously issued.
 The authority in this paragraph may not be delegated.
-During the absence of the DASPTR, any required notices, reports, determinations and regulations shall be approved by the ASM/CFO.
+During the absence of the DASPTR, any required notices, reports, determinations and regulations shall be approved by the ASM.

 1) manage the implementation of the Act within the Department;

-2) issue, and revise, as needed, Treasury regulations implementing the Act and review proposed changes to the bureaus privacy regulations;
+2) issue, and revise, as needed, Treasury regulations implementing the Act and review proposed changes to the bureaus’ privacy regulations;

 4) ensure that the bureaus:

 b) in partnership with the Office of the Deputy Assistant Secretary for Information Systems and Chief Information Officer, participate on government-wide task forces on computer technology concerned with establishing or affecting policies for collecting, compiling, using, maintaining and safeguarding Federal Privacy Act systems of records.